serdarhaliloglu/Phishing-Email-Analyzer/README.md

 - Ongoing

 ## Blacklist Module
+- It will check whether ip addresses or domain names in blacklist or not.
+- Blacklists we use are RBL, SBL and so on.
 ### Usage
 - python blacklist.py
    - The system will ask you whether you want to scan an ip address or a domain name.